igorservo159/ads2-ufrn/U1T4/README.md

 - **WCC (Weakly Connected Components)**: Highlights components where each node is accessible by ignoring direction, providing a sense of general connectivity.

 - **Clustering Coefficient**: Measures the degree to which nodes in the network tend to cluster together, suggesting how well-connected neighborhoods or regions are.
+We can think of the clustering coefficient as a measure of the "stardom".

 This analysis provides valuable information for urban planning, transportation management, and improving access within the city.